linkdow/aerialwaste-model/User Guide.md

 ### Installing PyTorch
 If you already have a working PyTorch environnement you can skip this part.
 The easiest way is to create a new conda environnement [Conda] (link for windows).
-Once installed you need to create an environnement :
+Once installed you need to create an environnement.
+You can do this by opening an Anaconda command prompt and typing :
 ```bash
 conda create --prefix H:/Anaconda/pytorchwaste python=3.8
 conda activate H:/Anaconda/pytorchwaste